The Art of Descriptive Writing

 Remember that creating a flowing story is a joint effort shared between your descriptions and your readers’ imaginations.
 You don’t need to drown them in detail in order for them to be able to put the pieces of your world and its history together in their minds.
 In fact, once you learn to you drop in the right amount of exposition into the middle of the action, you can build and flesh out your world in the minds of your audience without them even being aware that you are doing so.

 So then, how do you decide how much exposition to include, when, and in what form?

 In general, most exposition is going to involve the past experiences of a given character, included when those details are necessary to fully understand the impact of important events occurring in the here and now.
 With that in mind, it is always best to include exposition in a form that serves the plot rather than competes with it, often by including a line or two in the middle of the action, parceled out as that information becomes important for the reader’s understanding of what is happening.
 Skillful exposition can occur in dialogue, flashbacks, inner monologue, or brief statements from the narrator.

 The next time you pick up a book, see if you can spot the exposition, as well as how the author placed it within the larger narrative.
-Before long, you should get a feel for the right balance and begin to include helpful bits of exposition naturally in the middle of the action, all without breaking your story’s pacing or your audience’s immersion.
+Before long, you should get a feel for the right balance and begin to include helpful bits of exposition naturally in the middle of the action, all without breaking your story’s pacing or damaging your audience’s immersion.